banaio/www-bana-io/docs/resume/cover-letter.md

 ### Salary and notice period

-I'm available to start after the **31/10/2021**, or possibly earlier.
+I'm available to start on/after the **01/04/2022**, or possibly earlier.
 I'm willing to negotiate on this as it depends on a few things, that said:

 * If it's a contracting role, minimum of £650 per day.
 * If it's a permanent position, minimum of £90,000 per year.